sayinathk/sayinathk.github.io/_posts/2020-11-22-Learn-how-to-negotiate-better-with-summary-of-Never-Split-difference-by-Chris-Voss.md

 ### Introduction:

 From bargaining with vegetable vendors to convincing your parents to get you the latest iphone, life is full of negotiations.
 Negotiating skills are so important that no one has to convince you to learn them.
-The article may look long and daunting, it will insinuate you to scroll fast through the article, but as you start reading you will find most of the article is filled with interesting examples.
+This article may look long and daunting, it may insinuate you to scroll fast through the article, but as you start reading you will find most of the article is filled with interesting examples.
 Don't miss out a chance to learn something which will reap benefits throughout the life.
 The author of this book, Chris Voss, shares valuable negotiating techniques which he had learnt throughout his career.

 Chris has spent 24 years working in the FBI Crisis Negotiation Unit.
 And he was the FBI's chief international hostage and kidnapping negotiator from 2003 to 2007.
 At present, he is the CEO of Blackswan Ltd, founded by him after his time at FBI.
 He also teaches at the University of Southern California and Georgetown University.

-### Listen:
+### Active Listening:

 - An important part of negotiation involves gathering information as much as possible from the counterpart and using the information to close the deal the way you want.
-Active listening helps in this regard.

 - When your mind is occupied with thoughts on what to speak next, you will miss out valuable information spill out by the other party.
 So keep your mind clear when the other person is talking and listen actively.
 As the other party starts to talk, they subconsciously spill out bits of information crucial for the deal, For instance, liars try to talk convoluted and use pronouns like "him, they, we" to distance themselves from the lie.
 In short, they worry about getting caught, so they try too hard not to.
 Generally, more a person distances himself from an action, more important he is to that action.
 During a call, if a bank robber in the phone is always referring "we", "they", then there is a good chance that you are talking with the leader of the gang.